 Igor Levit is artistic director of the Chamber Music Academy and the Standpunkte Chamber Music Festival at the Heidelberg Spring Festival.
 In spring 2019 he was appointed professor of piano at his alma mater, the University of Music, Drama and Media in Hanover.

 His first complete recording of the Beethoven piano sonatas, released by Sony Classical in September 2019, immediately reached first place in the official classical music charts.
 Igor Levit presented cycles of Beethoven’s entire piano sonatas at the Salzburg, Lucerne and Berlin Music Festivals, as well as at the Elbphilharmonie in Hamburg and Wigmore Hall.
-Sony Classical will release his new album in September 2021, featuring a complete recording of Shostakovich’s 24 Preludes and Fugues op.
-87 and Ronald Stevenson’s Passacaglia on DSCH.
+Igor Levit’s most recent album was released in autumn 2021 by Sony Classical: a complete recording of Shostakovich’s 24 Preludes and Fugues op.
+87, also including Ronald Stevenson’s Passacaglia on DSCH.

-Igor Levit regularly gives recitals at Carnegie Hall, the Concertgebouw in Amsterdam and the Musikverein in Vienna.
-He is a regular guest with the world’s leading orchestras, including the Berlin Philharmonic, the Cleveland Orchestra, the Leipzig Gewandhaus Orchestra, the Concertgebouw Orchestra, the Bavarian Radio Symphony Orchestra and the Vienna Philharmonic.
+Igor Levit regularly gives recitals at the world’s most prestigious concert halls and festivals.
+He is a frequent guest with the world’s leading orchestras, including the Berlin Philharmonic, the Cleveland Orchestra, the Leipzig Gewandhaus Orchestra, the Concertgebouw Orchestra, the Bavarian Radio Symphony Orchestra and the Vienna Philharmonic.

 In Berlin, where he makes his home, Igor Levit plays a Steinway Model D grand piano, which was kindly given to him by the Trustees of Independent Opera at Sadler’s Wells.